mehadi/server-code-snippets/readme.md

 We welcome contributions!
 Submit a pull request with clear instructions on how to use your snippet.

-## Code of Conduct

-Follow the WordPress Code of Conduct.
-Respect others and refrain from harassment.

 ## Disclaimer

 Use snippets at your own risk.
 Backup your server and test in a staging environment before deploying.